Huawei P30

 Huawei P30 is a line of Android-based smartphones manufactured by Huawei.
-Unveiled on 26 March 2019, they succeed the Huawei P20 in the company's P series line.
+Unveiled on 26 March 2019, they succeeded the Huawei P20 in the company's P series line.

 Specifications

 Hardware

-Their designs are similar to those of the P20.
-The P30 Pro has a curved screen, and replaces the traditional earpiece speaker with an “electromagnetic levitation” speaker that vibrates the top of the phone's screen, enabling a narrower bezel.
+Their designs are similar to those of the P20; the P30 Pro has a curved screen, and replaces the traditional earpiece speaker with an “electromagnetic levitation” speaker that vibrates the top of the phone's screen, enabling a narrower bezel.
 The P30 has IP53 water and dustproofing, while the P30 Pro has IP68, but does not include a headphone jack.
 Both models utilise the Kirin 980 system-on-chip.
 The devices feature an in-screen optical fingerprint reader, stated to have improved performance over that of the Mate 20 Pro.

 In September 2019, Huawei unveiled new “Mystic Blue” and “Misty Lavender” color finishes for the P30 Pro, which carry a two-tone appearance using matte and glossy finishes.
 In May 2020, Huawei announced new 256 GB “New Edition” P30 Pro models for Germany, including a new silver color scheme.